ibm-cloud-docs/cis/http-concepts.md

 HTTP/2 server push
 :   To improve page load speed, {{site.data.keyword.cis_short_notm}} provides additional resources for a client to cache without waiting for additional requests.

-Not all browsers support HTTP/2 but use HTTP 1.x instead.
+Not all browsers support HTTP/2 and use HTTP 1.x instead.
 Connection multiplexing is handled on a per-domain basis.
 {: note}

 ## HTTP/3